HIPAA Privacy Statement – (Download PDF Here)

 HIPPA PRIVACY STATEMENT

 THIS NOTICE DESCRIBES HOW INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.

 Protected Information: While receiving care from our facility, information regarding your medical history, treatment and payment for your health care may be originated and/or received by us.
 Information which can be used to identify you and which relates to your past, present or future medical condition, receipt of health care or payment for health care (“Protected Information”).

-Our Responsibilities: Federal law imposes certain obligations and duties upon us as a covered health care provider with respect to your Protected Information.
+Our Responsibilities: Federal law imposes certain obligations and duties upon us as a covered health care provided with respect to your Protected Information.
 Specifically, we are required to:

-Provide you with notice of our legal duties and our facility’s policies regarding the use and disclosure of your Protected Information.
+Provide you with notice of our legal duties and our facility’s policies regarding the use and disclosure of you Protected Information.